 Yes!
-We are thrilled to offer Family Camp 1 over Memorial Day Weekend (May 26-29, 2023).
+We are thrilled to offer Family Camp 1 over Memorial Day Weekend.
 This is our kick-off weekend to our entire programmatic season.

-For new families interested in checking out Tawonga before sending your child to Camp, we recommend joining an at-Camp tour during Memorial Day Weekend, offered on May 28, 2023.
-Click here or email email@example.com to sign up.
+For new families interested in checking out Tawonga before sending your child to Camp, we recommend joining an at-Camp tour during Memorial Day Weekend.
+Click here or email firstname.lastname@example.org to sign up.

 Based on feedback from our community and our research of best practices in the summer camp industry, we’ve updated our cancellation policies to be more flexible with programming dates – all deadlines are now based on a certain number of days before the start of a program.
 This change creates a more clear and equitable experience for our participants that is adaptable to our ongoing programmatic calendar.

 We know that Camp is a financial commitment and trip insurance is a great way to mitigate financial risk for families who want that extra layer of protection.
 To receive the full benefit of the insurance and to ensure you are covered for as many possible coverages within the policy, most plans require that you purchase the insurance within 15 days of making your first payment.
 In the case of Camp Tawonga, your first payment is your deposit.

 It is important to read trip insurance policies before purchasing them; many do include COVID-19 and other medical coverage.
 It is also critically important to review the policy exclusions to make sure you understand what the policy does not cover.
 Camp Tawonga is not offering or endorsing specific policies.
 Below are some websites that offer comparisons of the wide range of trip insurance products: